Shibli Nomani: Early life

-Nomani was born on 4 June 1857 in Bindwal near Azamgarh into a Muslim family, his ancestor Sheoraj Singh being a Rawat who accepted Islam many generations ago, to Habibullah and Moqeema Khatoon.
+Nomani was born on 4 June 1857 in Bindwal near Azamgarh into a Muslim Rajput family, his ancestor Sheoraj Singh being a Bais who accepted Islam many generations ago, to Habibullah and Moqeema Khatoon.
 He was named after Abu Bakr al-Shibli who was a Sufi saint and a disciple of Junayd Baghdadi.
 Later in life, he added "Nomani" to his name.
 Although his younger brothers went to London, England for education (and later returned, one as a barrister employed at Allahabad High Court), Nomani received a traditional Islamic education.
 His teacher was Muhammad Farooq Chirayakoti, a rationalist scholar.

 Nomani therefore had reasons to be both attracted and repelled by Aligarh.
-Even after he had secured a post as a teacher of Persian and Arabic at Aligarh, he always found the intellectual atmosphere at the college disappointing, and eventually left Aligarh because he found it uncongenial, although he did not officially resign from the college until after Sir Syed’s death in 1898.
+Even after he had secured a post as a teacher of Persian and Arabic at Aligarh, he always found the intellectual atmosphere at the college disappointing, and eventually left Aligarh because he found it uncongenial, although he did not officially resign from the college until after the death of its founder Sir Syed Ahmed Khan in 1898.

 In the Middle East

-He taught Persian and Arabic languages at Aligarh for sixteen years, where he met Thomas Arnold and other British scholars from whom he learned first-hand modern Western ideas and thoughts.
-He travelled with Thomas Arnold in 1892 to the Ottoman Empire including Syria, Turkey and Egypt and other locations in the Middle East and got direct and practical experience of their societies.
+He taught Persian and Arabic languages for 16 years at Aligarh, where he met Thomas Arnold and other British scholars, discussing modern Western ideas with them.
+He travelled with Arnold in 1892 to the Ottoman Empire including Syria, Turkey, and Egypt, and gained direct experience of their societies.
 In Istanbul, he received a medal from Sultan Abdul Hamid II.
-His scholarship influenced Thomas Arnold on one hand, and on the other he was influenced by Arnold to a great extent, and this explains the modern touch in his ideas.
 In Cairo, he met noted Islamic scholar Muhammad Abduh (1849-1905).